nathancarter/how2data/database/topics/Bentley University GB213.md

 ## Basics

  * How to do basic mathematical computations
+ * How to quickly load some sample data
  * How to compute summary statistics

 ## Random variables and probability distributions